YitziG/consent-policy/README.md

-## How to make your project GDPR Compliant
+## How to Make Your Project GDPR Compliant

 Our legal team requires us to ensure that all new and existing projects are fully [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliant.